So many things in our modern world are either made from minerals or are produced with the help of minerals.

 In NSW, electricity generated from coal helps us to heat and cool our homes, keep the lights on, prepare and preserve the food we eat, as well as supplying us with fresh drinking water.
 Thermal coal also provides a stable and affordable energy supply to keep NSW businesses thriving each day.

 NSW has an abundance of these vital minerals.
-In addition to coal, NSW has deposits of metallic minerals such as gold, copper, silver, lead and zinc, cobalt and lithium for batteries, and industrial minerals like mineral sands, clays and limestone.
+In addition to coal, NSW has deposits of metallic minerals such as gold, copper, silver, lead, zinc and cobalt, and industrial minerals like mineral sands, clays and limestone.
 These minerals are owned by the NSW Government on behalf of the people of NSW.

 The extraction of these minerals provides the essential elements required for generating energy, manufacturing and products.
 It also provides employment and a significant economic return to the state.